2026 CCS Call for Topics Information Guide

 - Balanced COI: Primary Panel must be 50% + 1 with no significant conflicts.
 COI will be verified with CCS staff support.

-IMPORTANT NOTE: Please review the new category of major recurring topics below.
+IMPORTANT NOTE: Please review list of Major Recurring Topics below.
 You should avoid submitting a Guideline topic that is listed in this category (you may submit a CPU on these topics).
-One or more of these topics will be developed in 2025.
+One or more of these topics will be developed in 2026.

 Submission Evaluation

-Evaluation will be assessed according to the submission criteria above, using the linked rubric.
+Evaluation will be assessed according to the submission criteria above.

 All Guideline Committee members will assess each submission, and the committee will meet to review results, discuss, and identify successful topics^.